Sketch-based community detection in evolving networks: Related work: community detection in evolving networks

 More recently, many algorithms take a more sophisticated ``dependent'' approach, in which previous snapshots are accounted for in the clustering of the current snapshot.
 These algorithms have the potential to outperform independent community detection algorithms, since they incorporate previous knowledge \emph{directly} in the clustering step.

 One approach commonly seen in this category is the representation of each snapshot using a compact graph.
 In \cite{5403845}, a small weighted graph is constructed after clustering a given snapshot, with each community represented by a single ``supernode''.
-Each supernode's self loop is weighted to reflect the number of edges within that community, whereas the edge weights between supernodes indicate the number of edges connecting the corresponding communities.
-When processing the next snapshot, nodes with changed edges are extracted from the supernodes and join the graph as singleton nodes.
-The graph is then clustered to produce a new partition estimate.
-In this way, only the first snapshot needs to be clustered in its entirety, with subsequent snapshots being clustered via their compact representation.
+The weights of the edges between supernodes indicate the cumulative number of edges between the corresponding communities.
+These supernodes are then incorporated into the next snapshot's graph, thus carrying forward information from the previous estimates.
 A similar idea can be seen in dynamic methods built around the static Louvain algorithm \cite{1742-5468-2008-10-P10008}, for example as seen in \cite{HE201587}.
 The extension of the Louvain algorithm to time-varying networks follows naturally from its reliance on supernodes.
 Our approach also uses a small representative graph, however using an altogether different idea of sketching, as described in \sref{sec:SketchEvents}.

 The model used in this paper is based on the \ac{SBM} \cite{HOLLAND1983109}.
 Several recent algorithms have been developed based on dynamic \ac{SBM}-based models.
 The dynamic models of \cite{Yang2011,PhysRevX.6.031005} specify that nodes move between a fixed set of communities according to a stationary transition probability matrix.
-In addition to allowing the movement of ndoes between communities, the models of \cite{6758385,matias2017statistical,penskyDSBM2019} also allow the edge probabilities of the communities to vary.
+In addition to allowing the movement of nodes between communities, the models of \cite{6758385,penskyDSBM2019} also allow the edge probabilities of the communities to vary.
 Nonetheless, these works focus on the case where individual nodes only change community membership, i.e., the communities undergo the grow and shrink processes.
+Although \cite{9721420} is able to track communities which are also merging and splitting, it still does not allow varying numbers of nodes across the snapshots.
+The algorithm of \cite{matias2017statistical} allows nodes to join or leave the graph, but requires that all snapshots be known when invoking the algorithm.
+We emphasize that our proposed algorithm is online in nature, i.e., it performs community detection iteratively on one snapshot at a time, while carrying forward the clustering results from previous snapshots.